vukanoa/Vimrc/README.md

 	Show line number relative to the current line.
 When combined with "set number" the current line shows the absolute line number, while others show relative to the current line.

+set incsearch

+	While typing a search command, show where the pattern, as it was typed so far, matches.
+The matched string is highlighted.
+If the pattern is invalid or not found, nothing is shown.
+The screen will be updated often, this is only useful on fast terminals.